jerturowetz/jekyll-gutenberg-html5/readme.md

 ## To do

-- Exclude CSS & JS from jekyll and manage with gulp instead
+- Exclude CSS & JS from jekyll and manage with gulp or webpack instead
-- compress & resize images with gulp
+- compress & resize images with whatever used above
+- Add basic htaccess/nginx header rules for simple setups